 Grilled Rack of Lamb Chops Will Take You Back to Italy

-Our older daughter spent a semester in Rome during her junior year in college and I took the opportunity to visit her for a long weekend.
-When I travel abroad, I look for things to do that veer me away from the tourist destinations so I can get a glimpse of the local experience.
+Our older daughter spent a semester in Rome during her junior year in college, and I took the opportunity to visit her for a long weekend.
+When I travel abroad, I look for things to do that veer me away from tourist destinations so I can get a glimpse of the local experience.

 When In Rome

-So before I headed to Rome, I booked a “tour” for my daughter, her roommate and me that took us into the home, and primarily the kitchen, of a Roman chef/caterer for a night of cooking lessons and eating.
+So before I headed to Rome, I booked a "tour" for my daughter, her roommate, and me that took us into the home, primarily the kitchen, of a Roman chef/caterer for a night of cooking lessons and eating.
 It was quite a treat to spend time in the kitchen preparing a traditional home-cooked Roman feast with someone steeped in the traditions of Roman cuisine.

 Dining Under the Stars or Should I Say Wisteria

 About 30 minutes before grilling, I took the chops out of the refrigerator, gave them a light coating of olive oil, sprinkled them with salt and pepper, a set them aside to come to room temperature.
-When we were ready, we popped them on the grill about 3 minutes per side, depending on thickness.
+When ready, we popped them on the grill for about 3 minutes per side, depending on thickness.

-While RG was grilling, I prepared the serving platter by lightly coating the bottom with really good olive oil – the kind we save for topping off a dish – sprinkling in some balsamic or red wine vinegar (whatever’s handy), and adding thinly sliced garlic and coarsely chopped Italian parsley so that it is spread across the platter.
+While RG was grilling, I prepared the serving platter by lightly coating the bottom with excellent olive oil – the kind we save for topping off a dish – sprinkling in some balsamic or red wine vinegar (whatever's handy), and adding thinly sliced garlic and coarsely chopped Italian parsley so that it is spread across the platter.

 Magical Lamb Lollipops

-Now here’s the magic of the dish: When the lamb chops come off the grill, they are placed immediately on the prepared platter and turned back and forth in the “marinade” with a pair of tongs until each side is coated.
-That’s all there is to it.
+Here's the magic of the dish: When the lamb chops come off the grill, they are placed immediately on the prepared platter and turned back and forth in the "marinade" with a pair of tongs until each side is coated.
+That's all there is to it.

-This was so good that when we’ve made it since then, I have stuck with the rack of lamb chops – my own little non-intimidating party platter.
-If lamb loin is your cut of preference, I’m sure this plating would be just as delicious, especially since that’s what the cookbook author had in mind.
+This was so good that when we made it since then, I stuck with the rack of lamb chops – my own little non-intimidating party platter.
+If lamb loin is your cut of preference, I'm sure this plating would be just as delicious, especially since that's what the cookbook author had in mind.

-Every time we have this dish, it takes me back to my evening of cooking in Rome, and all the memories that come with it.
+Every time we have this dish, it takes me back to my evening of cooking in Rome and all the memories that come with it.
 Buon appetite!